petroemil/Rx.Book/Draft.md

 subject.OnNext("4");
 ```

 In this example you will receive the events "2" and "3".
-You won't receive "1" because it happened before the subscription, and remember, `Subject` is a hot observable, and you also won't receive "4" because it happened after the `OnCompleted` event, which is a terminating event and implicitly disposes the whole stream (or more precisely the connections between the pieces of the stream).
+You won't receive "1" because `Subject` is a hot observable and it happened before the subscription, and you also won't receive "4" because it happened after the `OnCompleted` event, which is a terminating event and implicitly disposes the whole pipeline (or more precisely the connections between the pieces of the pipeline).

 #### ReplaySubject